codewithmichael/geniejs/docs/genie.router.md

 Backbone.history.start();
 ```

-**Note:** Routers added after module initialization will attempt to inherit
+**Note:** Routers added after module initialization or after a module has
-any assigned controller just as if they were added before initialization.
+started will attempt to inherit any assigned controller just as if they were
-However, if the Controller is also to be added after initialization it should
+added before initialization.
+However, if the Controller is also to be added
-be added before the Router to allow the Router to inherit the instantiated
+after module startup it should be added before the Router to allow the Router
-Controller from the module.
+to inherit the instantiated Controller from the module.

 ## Associated Options